Henaccount/ClipBox-ACAD-NW/README.md

 This script only works with a Navisworks Manage Installation and other prerequisites as explained here (see also for usecase): https://github.com/Henaccount/NW-HideByCoords-Faster see also this video on the usage: https://youtu.be/YZskWnBrZkA

-and this video on how the workflow would look like without any script: https://knowledge.autodesk.com/support/autocad-plant-3d/getting-started/caas/simplecontent/content/plant-3d-workflows-using-nwd-coordination-model.html
+and this article (also incl. demo video) on how the workflow would look like without any script: https://knowledge.autodesk.com/support/autocad-plant-3d/getting-started/caas/simplecontent/content/plant-3d-workflows-using-nwd-coordination-model.html

 It has been tested with Navisworks Manage 2020 together with Plant 3D 2021.